David R. Heise: Impression Formation and Affect Control

-Heise works extensively with Charles E. Osgood's semantic differential for measuring affective associations of words (connotative meanings).
+Heise worked extensively with Charles E. Osgood's semantic differential for measuring affective associations of words (connotative meanings).
 His dissertation included semantic differential measurements for 1,000 frequent English words, and he and his students compiled four more lexicons in the United States since then, each containing affective measurements for 1,250 or more English words.
 Heise used the affective measurements to begin quantitative studies of impression formation while at the University of Wisconsin.
 The impression formation research seeks empirically based equations for predicting how various kinds of events influence individuals' feelings about people, behaviors, and settings.
 This research employs structural equation modeling and path analysis (statistics), as discussed by Heise in his book Causal Analysis.
 In 1978 Heise reported research results regarding affective meanings and impression formation in Computer-Assisted Analysis of Social Action.
 An account of similar work over the prior century was provided in his 2010 book Surveying Cultures.

 At the University of North Carolina, Heise began work on affect control theory, a cybernetic approach to impression management through interpersonal action.
 An oral presentation of the theory was given in 1972, an article on the theory was published in 1977, and a book, Understanding Events, appeared in 1979.
 NIMH research funding during the late 1970s supported data collection for a variety of graduate student projects related to affect control theory.
 The results of these projects were reported in a book, Analyzing Social Interaction, edited by Heise and his student Lynn Smith-Lovin.
 After Heise moved to Indiana University, he and his students, and others, continued work on impression formation and on affect control theory.
 Heise expanded methods for measuring affective meanings to computer-assisted personal interviewing.
 He prepared programs in the Java programming language to collect data over the Internet, and to publish his computer simulation system for obtaining and examining predictions from affect control theory on the World Wide Web.
 Heise summarized the multiple lines of research on affect control theory, delineated the theory's mathematical model, and provided a readable introduction to the theory in his 2007 book, Expressive Order.
 He has discussed how affect control theory's computational model of emotional facial expressions can facilitate the creation of emoting machines (affective computing).